Please help us share God's truths and hope in Christ.

 A House?

-Another very credible and insightful theory, but one that is not as widely circulated, is that Jesus was born in the lower level of a house.
-The Bible tells that Joseph took his betrothed wife Mary and traveled to Bethlehem, the city of their father David, to comply with the census that was required by Caesar Augustus (Luke 2:1).
-This would have been quite a hardship for Mary and Joseph — physically for Mary because of her pregnancy and financially for Joseph because they had little money.
+Another credible and insightful theory, but not as widely circulated or accepted, is that Jesus was born in the lower level of a house.
+The Bible tells that Joseph took his betrothed wife, Mary, and traveled to Bethlehem, the city of their father David, to comply with the census that was required by Caesar Augustus (Luke 2:1).
+This would have been quite a hardship for Mary physically because of her pregnancy and for Joseph financially because they had little money.
+So, it’s reasonable to think that Joseph and Mary would have sought lodging with a relative in Bethlehem.

 Luke 2:7 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.